How to Set Up Pageview Tracking on a One-Page Website

 Once you’re done, don’t forget to select the Save Changes button.

 That’s it!
-You now have Enhanced Link Attribution set up and ready to view in Google Analytics.
+You now have anchor link tracking set up and ready to view in Google Analytics.

 Now that you have anchor link tracking set up, you can see those clicks in your Google Analytics account.